Wei-Ji-Chen/cse15l-lab-reports/Lab-Report-2-Week-4.md

 _Test File of the FII_

-Test file of the 'image' FII: [Link](https://github.com/Wei-Ji-Chen/markdown-parser/blob/main/test5-file.md)
+Test file of the FII: [Link](https://github.com/Wei-Ji-Chen/markdown-parser/blob/main/test5-file.md)

 _Symptom of FII_